The structure of the Pacific Tourism Organisation (SPTO) consists of the Council of Ministers of Tourism, Board of Directors and Management.

 A Chief Executive, appointed by the Board, carries out the day-to-day administrative functions of SPTO and is supported by a number of professional and administrative staff as well as technical advisors.

-The SPTO has three (3) divisions within its organisational structure:
+The SPTO has five (5) divisions within its organisational structure:

 The CEOs Office is responsible for the operational and financial management of the organisation including staff recruitment and performance monitoring.

-Goal: To increase the awareness of the South Pacific as a tourism destination.
+Goal: To increase the awareness of the Pacific as a tourism destination.

 This Division is responsible for supporting the sustainable development of tourism in the Pacific through the collection and dissemination of information and research and the facilitation of sustainable tourism development policy and programs.